 Time Domain Alternate Method

 Time domain techniques can also be used to validate the temporal correlation.
 The temporal correlation validation measurement setup is illustrated in Figure DI3.3-2.
 In this case a Signal generator transmits a CW signal through the MIMO test system.
 The signal is received by a test antenna within the test area.
 Finally, the signal is collected by a signal analyser and the measured signal is stored as IQ data format for postprocessing.
+Depending on CE implementation, the trigger direction between spectrum analyser (SAN) and CE needs to be adjusted, i.e., from SAN to CE or from CE to SAN.